 Asilomar Accords and Partnership Reports

 In order to accurately track each animal and our progress, the SF SPCA utilizes the Asilomar Accords, a nationally recognized system that categorizes the medical and behavioral conditions of shelter animals.
 The Accords enable us to determine our Live Release Rate, indentify where we can improve, and determine how our resources are utilized.
-We invite you to review and celebrate our 2013 Asilomar Accords Report and our SF SPCA-SFACC Partnership Report.
+We invite you to review and celebrate our 2015 Asilomar Accords Annual Animal Statistics Report and our SF SPCA-SFACC Partnership Report.
 Questions or requests for clarification may be emailed to email@example.com.

-For more general information and statistics that illustrate the results of our programs, please download our most recent annual report (3.18 MB, Adobe PDF).
+For more general information and statistics that illustrate the results of our programs, please download our most recent annual report.